deeppavlov/tdl2/README.md

 ![TDL logo](/banner3.gif)

 This is a GitHub page of the 2nd part of Theoretical Deep Learning course held by Neural Networks and Deep Learning Lab., MIPT.
 For the first part, see [this page](https://github.com/deepmipt/tdl).
+**Note that two parts are mostly mutually independent.**

 The working language of this course is Russian.